earlfogel/UltraRogue/README.md

 1980s and 1990s.
 It's one of many roguelike games inspired by Dungeons and Dragons and by the original Unix game Rogue.

+I fell in love with urogue 1.0.2 in the mid-1980s.
+Later versions added more features and monsters, but the game also became more cumbersome to play.

-For this new urogue, I pulled code from several old versions, so it's something of a remix.
-I wanted to keep the feel of the classic urogue, but to streamline gameplay to make the game more fun and to reduce the strain on aging wrists.
+This new urogue feels like urogue 1.0.2, but with all the monsters from 1.0.7, along with working save/restore code.
+I also streamlined gameplay to reduce typing and to reduce the strain on aging wrists.

 ![Screenshot](hobgoblin.png?raw=true)